 One solution would be to give an equal weighting to an inflation target and output gap target.
 The UK and US do actually have this dual target, though the inflation target often seems to be given the highest importance.

-I have nothing against inflation target, if the Central Bank gives as much importance to the dual target of unemployment / output gap.
-Also in exceptional times – liquidity trap / recession – there needs to be more flexibility on inflation – even at risk of the Central Banks precious ‘inflation credibility’
+I have nothing against inflation targets if the Central Bank gives as much importance to the dual target of unemployment/output gap.
+Also in exceptional times – liquidity trap/recession – there needs to be more flexibility on inflation – even at risk of the Central Banks precious ‘inflation credibility.’